 Welcome here please on Comflug 155, destiny Slaka.
 We shall flight at a high of ninety-two pornys, airspeed forty vlods an hour.
 Our delay is because of economic inconsistencies in Britain, so we do not apologise.
 Through window, notice please grey sky and raining.
 For Slaka, forecast very sunny.
 In disaster, always obedience please your stewardess.

 Prefaced by the disclaimer This is a novel, and what it says it not true, Rates of Exchange follows a British linguistics lecturer, Angus Petworth, on his first ever visit behind the Iron Curtain, to said Slaka, where he is looked after by an ever-present interpreter and guide, Marisja Lubijova.

 In the violet dusk, the showpiece buildings line the great street, in glass and steel; there are office blocks and stores, goods in half-lit windows, high flashing neon signs saying WICWOK and JUGGI JUGGI, MUG and COMFLUG.
 ‘Our department store, MUG, you must buy some glass there,’ says Lubijova.
 ‘Also the foreign currency store Wicwok.’

-Slaka is of course fictional, but Petworth’s arrival, the paranoia of his hosts, the changing moods of Lubijova, the secret tryst with an attractive female novelist (who persuades him to smuggle a manuscript out of the country), his increasingly desperate attempts to phone home and the fall-off-the-chair-laughing diversion into second-division British diplomatic circles are brilliantly written vignettes that can only be based on real events.
+Slaka is of course fictional, but Petworth’s arrival, the paranoia of his hosts, the changing moods of Lubijova, the secret tryst with an attractive female novelist (who persuades him to smuggle a manuscript out of the country), his increasingly desperate attempts to phone home and the fall-off-the-chair-laughing diversion into British diplomatic circles are brilliantly written vignettes that can only be based on real events.